GoogleCloudPlatform/dataflow-log-compression/README.md

 ## FAQ

 ### Is this production-ready code?
 No, this is not production-ready.
-It should be tested thoroughly and adjusted based on specific use cases.
+It should be tested thoroughly and adjusted based on specific use cases prior to production use.

 ### What is the purpose of the `SIZE_THRESHOLD_BYTES` variable?
 This variable ensures that small files, which may not benefit from compression, are moved directly to Nearline/Coldline/Archive storage without being compressed.